SparkPost/support-docs/support/user-guide/managing-users.md

 	![](media/user-management/invitation-email.png)

 ### Subaccount Users
+*Limited access.
+Reach out to our support team or your Technical Account Manager to have this option enabled for your account.

 Reporting Users can optionally be assigned to a specific subaccount.
 Check the "assign to subaccount" box when creating the user and then select the subaccount.
 Learn more about subaccounts and subaccount users [here](https://www.sparkpost.com/docs/user-guide/subaccounts/).

 Only Reporting Users support subaccount designation at this time.

+Subaccount UI access is available to use for free internally to your company and can be made available to your customers via a reseller agreement.